-All services must be authorized before they are provided in order for Pre-ETS to pay for them.
+All services must be authorized before they are provided in order to be paid for from the Pre-ETS reserve funds.
 This action is accomplished by completing a Service Authorization on KMIS.
 The prior written Service Authorization must be issued before the service begins.
-Only Pre-ETS Managers, Program Administrators, or assigned Administration Office personnel can finalize Service Authorizations.
+Only Pre-ETS Transition Managers, Program Administrators, or assigned Administration Office personnel can finalize Service Authorizations.